Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

-A natural way in which one might generalise the Borda scoring function to the case of partial orders would be to define $s_{\pref}(a)$ as the cardinality of the set $\{\, x \in A \mid a \pref x \,\}$, i.e., by equating the Borda score of an alternative~$a$ with the number of other alternatives dominated by~$a$.
+A possible way in which one might generalise the Borda scoring function to the case of partial orders would be to define $s_{\pref}(a)$ as the cardinality of the set $\{\, x \in A \mid a \pref x \,\}$, i.e., by equating the Borda score of an alternative~$a$ with the number of other alternatives dominated by~$a$.
 Under this rule, for the above profile, alternative~$a$ wins the election with a score of~2, while $b$ and $c$ each only receive a score of~1.

-A natural way of generalising the Plurality scoring function to our setting would be to set $s_{\pref}(a)$ to 1 if $\{\, x \in A\mid x\pref a \,\}$ is empty, and to set it to 0 otherwise.
+One way of generalising the Plurality scoring function to our setting would be to set $s_{\pref}(a)$ to 1 if $\{\, x \in A\mid x\pref a \,\}$ is empty, and to set it to 0 otherwise.
 Under the corresponding rule, we obtain a three-way tie.

-Finally, if we consider, say, the affine transformation $x \mapsto 4 x - 1 $, in the first case $a$ gets $6$ points, while $b$ and $c$ get $2$ points each; and in the second case $a$, $b$, and $c$ get $2$ points each.
+Finally, if we consider, say, the affine transformation $x \mapsto 4 x - 1 $, under the Borda-like rule $a$ gets $6$ points, while $b$ and $c$ get $2$ points each; and under the Plurality-like rule $a$, $b$, and $c$ get $2$ points each.
+Or we can apply an additive shift of $2$ for the first preference only.
+Then under the Borda-like rule $a$ gets $4$ points, while $b$ and $c$ get $3$ points each; and under the Plurality-like rule $a$, $b$, and $c$ get $3$ points each.
 So the winners indeed do not change. \end{exa}

-But this particular way of generalising the Plurality rule is just one of many options.
-We now propose a class of positional scoring rules for strict partial orders that, we believe, naturally captures one of the options available for generalising the Plurality rule for linear orders.
+But the particular way of generalising the Plurality rule suggested in this example is just one of many options.
+We now propose a class of positional scoring rules for partial orders that, we believe, naturally captures the range of options available for generalising the Plurality rule for linear orders.